 Employment Advocacy Project (EAP)

-The Employment Advocacy Project (EAP) aims to provide legal representation to low-income Philadelphians who are unfairly denied unemployment compensation benefits.
+The Employment Advocacy Project (EAP) aims to protect the rights of workers and provide legal representation to low-income Philadelphians who have been unfairly denied unemployment compensation benefits.

 What we do:

-We represent low-wage workers who have been unfairly denied unemployment compensation benefits.
+We directly and fully represent low-wage workers who are appealing an unfair denial of unemployment compensation benefits.

 How we do it: